sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jsoncpp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : JSON library implemented in C++
+Short desc    : JSON library implemented in C++
 URL          : https://github.com/open-source-parsers/jsoncpp
-Лицензия     : Public Domain or MIT
+License      : Public Domain or MIT
-Описание     : jsoncpp is an implementation of a JSON (http://json.org) reader and writer in
+Descript     : jsoncpp is an implementation of a JSON (http://json.org) reader and writer in
              : C++.
 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
              : It is easy for humans to read and write.
 It is easy for machines to parse and
              : generate.